 Benefits in kind (fringe benefits) for your employees

 If you are an employer and you provide your employee(s) with a company car at no cost which may also be used for private purposes, a taxable benefit in kind will be calculated which is payable by the employee.
-The formula for calculating the taxable benefit is fixed each year in a Royal Decree, and for 2020 is as follows:
+The formula for calculating the taxable benefit for 2021 is as follows:

 |Propulsion type||Benefit in kind|

 |Petrol, LPG, natural gas (CNG)||List price x [5.5 + ((CO2 emissions - 102) x 0.1)]% x 6/7 x age percentage|

 |Diesel and plug-in hybrid diesel||List price x [5.5 + ((CO2 emissions - 84) x 0.1)]% x 6/7 x age percentage|

 |Electric, hydrogen||List price x 4% x 6/7 x age percentage|